splunk/SA-CrowdstrikeDevices/docs/configure/cleanup.md

 The saved search `Crowdstrike Devices Lookup - Cleanup` runs every hour 29 minutes after the hour to remove old/stale device data from the kvstore.
 By default, it will remove any device that has not reported in longer than 2 days.

-???+ note
+!!!info Note
 Even though a device may be removed, it will be re-added by the saved search `Crowdstrike Devices Lookup - Gen` if it begins to send data again.
+!!!

 ## Update Search Macro